fiodarsazanavets/design-patterns-on-javascript/README.md

-# design-patterns-on-javascript
+# Design Patterns on JavaScript

-Design Patterns on JavaScript
+This repository provides examples of design patterns on JavaScript.